bartvanbenthem/azure-agic-deployment/README.md

 # azure-agic-deployment
-Script for deploying Azure application gateway ingress controller on K8s
+Shell script for deploying an Azure Application Gateway Ingress Controller on an existing AKS cluster.